 Ongoing costs of owning a cat include annual vaccination and checkup, dental cleans, regular parasite control and other medical or emergency care costs that may arise.
 Of course there is also the regular cost of food and litter and upfront costs of toys, tower, bowls, litter tray and other things you may wish to buy like cat fountains.

-You MUST have a separate room to house the kitten(s) away from other animals for the initial two weeks while the kitten(s) is quarantined.
+You MUST have a separate room to house the kitten(s) away from other animals for the initial two weeks while the kitten(s) is quarantined, if there are other pets in the house.
 The area needs to be warm, free of droughts, have natural light and be larger than 2m x 2m.
 Bathrooms are not recommended.

-You may be required to get a training crate to house your kitten(s) initially to reduce their stress.
-This will be discussed prior to commencing the program with information provided on type, size and where to get them.
+You may be required to get a training crate to house your kitten(s) initially to reduce their stress, these can be loaned from Canberra Pet Rescue.
+This will be discussed prior to commencing the program with information provided on type, size and other arrangements.

 Support, guidance and advice